ttlAcademy/emails/index.md

 Different types emails are listed.
 Some of them still is being built.
 We take into consider different email clients such as gmail, outlook, outlook365 and mobile email clients.

-### - Instructors
+- ### Instructors

   1. Become instructor
   2. Announcement from Instructor

+- ### Lessons

+  1. New lesson comment

+- ### Account

+  1. Account Premoderation
+  2. Register on site
+  3. Password changed

+- ### Enterprise

+  1. Enterprise Request
+  2. New group invite
+  3. New user credentials for enterprise group
+  4. New course available for enterprise group

+- ### Orders

+  1. New order (for admin)
+  2. New Order (for user)

-- g
+- ### Course

+  1. Course added to User (for admin)
+  2. Course added to User (for user)

-### 2.
+  - ### Assignment

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+  1. Assignment status change (for student)
+  2. New assignment (for instructor)